 NATIONAL AND KAPODISTRIAN UNIVERSITY OF ATHENS SCHOOL OF PHILOSOPHY All courses are taught by Professors and senior research staff (full-time or adjunct), based at the School of Philosophy of the National and Kapodistrian University of Athens.
 Teaching and supervision are tailored to the specific needs of overseas students, especially those not familiar with life in Greece.
 The Program Professors coordinate and teach all courses and on-site classes, as well as lead all educational field trips.
-ACADEMIC DIRECTOR KARAMALENGOU ELENI Professor of Latin literature Eleni Karamalengou Professor of Latin literature at the Faculty of Philology and Director of the BA in Archaeology, History, and Literature of Ancient Greece, holds a BA (1975) in Classical Philology from the Faculty of Philology, of the National and Kapodistrian University of Athens (UoA), a D.E.A.(1976) in Classical Studies (Études Classiques) from Sorbonne (Paris IV) and a PhD (1979) in Latin literature also from the Sorbonne (Paris IV).
-She has been a member of the Staff of the Faculty Philology at the National and Kapodistrian University of Athens since 1980, rising to the rank of Professor in 2006, while in August 2019 she completed a six-year long tenure as Dean of the School of Philosophy.
-Her teaching and research interests comprise Roman Rhetoric and Latin Literature of the Augustan Age, and she has taught a variety of courses on the above topics at the Faculty of Philology, both at undergraduate and graduate level, and the Faculty of History and Archaeology at undergraduate level.
+ACADEMIC DIRECTOR KARAMALENGOU ELENI Professor of Latin literature Eleni Karamalengou Professor of Latin literature at the Faculty of Philology and Director of the BA in Archaeology, History and Culture of Ancient Greece, holds a BA (1975) in Classical Philology from the Faculty of Philology, of the National and Kapodistrian University of Athens (UoA), a D.E.A.(1976) in Classical Studies (Études Classiques) from Sorbonne (Paris IV) and a PhD (1979) in Latin literature also from the Sorbonne (Paris IV).
+She has been a member of the Staff of the Faculty Philology at the National and Kapodistrian University of Athens since 1980, rising to the rank of Professor in 2006, while in August 2019 she completed a five-year long tenure as Dean of the School of Philosophy.
+Her teaching and research interests comprise Roman Rhetoric and Latin Literature of the Augustan Age, and she has taught a variety of courses on the above topics at the Faculty of Philology, both at the undergraduate and the graduate level.
 She has also supervised numerous MA and PhD theses.

 ANEZIRI SOPHIA

-Associate Professor of Ancient History
+Asst.
+Professor of Ancient History

 Sophia Aneziri holds a BA from the Department of History and Archaeology of the National and Kapodistrian University of Athens (1989) and a PhD in Ancient History and Greek Epigraphy of the Ruprecht-Karls University at Heidelberg (Germany, 1997), where she studied with scholarships of the Greek state and the state of Baden-Württemberg.
 She worked as adjunct faculty in the Universities of Corfu (Ionion), Crete, Thessaly and at the Hellenic Open University and as contract researcher in the National Research Center.
-She has been a member of the Department of History and Archaeology of the National and Kapodistrian University of Athens since 2004.
-She teaches various modules in Ancient History and Greek Epigraphy, at both undergraduate and postgraduate level.
+She is a member of the Department of History and Archaeology of the National and Kapodistrian University of Athens since 2004.
+She teaches various modules in Ancient History and Greek Epigraphy, at both undergraduate and post-graduate level.